- November 23, 2020

 Medicinal products that are authorised for use in animals are called Veterinary Medical Products (VMP).
 Medicated feed is a mixture of animal food and veterinary medicinal product produced under controlled conditions.
 This has the purpose of treating or controlling disease in farmed animals, aquaculture species and pets.
-By far, medicated feed is the most effective form of medicine delivery to animals.
+By far, medicated feed is the most effective medicine delivery to animals.

 Like human beings, animals too can experience an adverse reaction.
 There is quite a lot of similarity between the Pharmacovigilance requirements for VMP as against those meant for human use.
-If a human being experiences an adverse event with a VMP, it is termed as a Human Adverse Reaction, and one may need to expedite such reports within 15 calendar days, even if non-serious.
+If a human being experiences an adverse event with a VMP, it is termed a Human Adverse Reaction, and one may need to expedite such reports within 15 calendar days, even if non-serious.

-The concept of ICSR may or may not be relevant in case of Veterinary Pharmacovigilance, where one can consider grouped case reports when a particular set of species experiences the same event and probably at the same time.
+The concept of ICSR may or may not be relevant in the case of Veterinary Pharmacovigilance, where one can consider grouped case reports when a particular set of species experiences the same event and probably at the same time.

-Traditional safety databases may not support in managing data for VMP.
+Traditional safety databases may not support managing data for VMP.
 However, there are Vet safety databases available in the market.
-One may consider these only if the data cannot be managed in excel or in case if the ADE volumes are huge.
+One may consider these only if the data cannot be managed in excel or in case the ADE volumes are huge.

 1. QPPV and Back-up

-2. Detailed Description of Pharmacovigilance System (DDPS)
+2. Pharmacovigilance System Master File